-''' nout <- nlm(mlogl, theta.twiddle)

-Warning in log(alpha^2 + 2 alpha gamma): NaNs produced

-Warning in log(beta^2 + 2 beta gamma): NaNs produced

-Warning in nlm(mlogl, theta.twiddle): NA/Inf replaced by maximum positive value

-Warning in log(alpha^2 + 2 alpha gamma): NaNs produced

-Warning in log(beta^2 + 2 beta gamma): NaNs produced

-Warning in nlm(mlogl, theta.twiddle): NA/Inf replaced by maximum positive value

-Warning in log(alpha^2 + 2 alpha gamma): NaNs produced

-Warning in log(beta^2 + 2 beta gamma): NaNs produced

-Warning in nlm(mlogl, theta.twiddle): NA/Inf replaced by maximum positive value nout$code <= 2 # should be TRUE for solution '''
+''' nout <- nlm(mlogl, theta.start) Warning in log(alpha^2 + 2 alpha gamma): NaNs produced Warning in log(beta^2 + 2 beta gamma): NaNs produced Warning in nlm(mlogl, theta.start): NA/Inf replaced by maximum positive value Warning in log(alpha^2 + 2 alpha gamma): NaNs produced Warning in log(beta^2 + 2 beta gamma): NaNs produced Warning in nlm(mlogl, theta.start): NA/Inf replaced by maximum positive value Warning in log(alpha^2 + 2 alpha gamma): NaNs produced Warning in log(beta^2 + 2 beta gamma): NaNs produced Warning in nlm(mlogl, theta.start): NA/Inf replaced by maximum positive value nout$code <= 2 # should be TRUE for solution [1] TRUE nout$estimate '''

-[1] TRUE

-nout\$estimate

 R function nlm claims it has found a solution even though there were warnings.
-The issue is that nlm does not know that the parameters have to have nonnegative values.
+The issue is that nlm does not know that the parameters have to have nonnegative values that sum to less than or equal to one.
 So it steps outside the parameter space and NaN values of our R function mlogl result.
 Eventually, it gets back into the parameter space and finds the solution.
 But we don't like the warnings, so we redo, starting at the putative solution.

 '''

 nout <- nlm(mlogl, nout$estimate)

 nout$code <= 2 # should be TRUE for solution

-'''

-nout\$estimate
+[1] TRUE nout$estimate